DonChong2000/TodayILearn/Living Skills/Cooking/Theory/乳化反應 - Sodium Citrate.md

-Trisodium citrate, primarily employed as a food additive known for its emulsifying properties.
+Trisodium citrate (E331), primarily employed as a food additive known for its emulsifying properties.

 - Sodium Citrate plays a pivotal role as a food additive, especially in processed cheese like American Cheese.
 - **It helps cheese melt into water or other fluid**